 - Create A Sports Basket: If you put stuff out to do, people are more likely to gravitate toward using them and initiating their own bit of fun.
 If you have lots of guys around put a basket of sports equipment in a nice basket by the door.
 Just them know that it’s for outside fun.

 - Use Video Games To Your Advantage: If you or a family member has a game system you could use, bring the family together with it.
 Set up a Wii competition between guys and girls or families.
 They don’t have to be anti-social devices.

 - Know When You Need a Break: Being cooped up in your own home with a big group of people can be overwhelming at times.
 If it gets to be too much excuse yourself for a walk to “walk off some food”.
 Go grab yourself a latte or make a run to the store for something that looks like it’s getting low.

-Free Planning Printables:
+Get The Free Holiday Hosting Planning Printables:

 I hope you have a great time with your family this Holiday season.
 Just try to enjoy the time you have with the ones you love!

 Kim Anderson is the organized chaos loving author behind the Thrifty Little Mom Blog.
 She helps other people who thrive in organized chaos to stress less, remember more and feel in control of their time, money, and home.
 Kim is the author of: Live, Save, Spend, Repeat: The Life You Want with the Money You Have.
 She’s been featured on Time.com, Money.com, Good Housekeeping, Women’s Day, and more!